Alexander Valley AVA: Wines

 A characteristic associated with Alexander Valley wines is a rich, fleshy mouthfeel and a degree of voluptuousness due to the area's generally warm climate and ability to sufficiently ripen the grapes.
 While the wines exhibit a degree of drinkability and accessibility in their youth, they may not have the same aging potential as wines from Napa Valley or even other areas of Sonoma County.
 The Alexander Valley is capable of growing a wide range of grape varieties but in recent years, the area has been noted for the quality of its Cabernet Sauvignon and Merlot.
 The alluvial soils of the region tend to impart a rich, chocolate note to the Cabernet.
 Other Alexander Valley varietals that have been gaining recognition include Chardonnay, Nebbiolo and Sangiovese.
 The Chardonnay from this region is characterized by its rich, tropical fruits.
 Some experts, such as Jancis Robinson, have speculated that Zinfandel and Sauvignon blanc may eventually prove themselves to be best suited to the climate and soils of the Alexander Valley.

 River Rock Casino controversy

 In the early 21st century, there was controversy when the Alexander Valley Association of farmers, wineries and property owners objected to a proposal for a tribal casino on land owned by the Pomo people.
 In 1998, the association had been able to block a large winery expansion proposed by Kendall-Jackson, but in the dispute with the Pomo casino, federal and state laws granted the tribe the right to develop the land in any way they wished.
 The casino was built and named River Rock Casino.
 Resulting traffic problems along Highway 128 after the casino's opening in 2002 led to public safety concerns during harvest season because of the agricultural traffic on the roads.
 These concerns intensified after River Rock received a liquor license in 2008.
+In 2025, the ownership selected Caesars Entertainment as its development and management partner for the new integrated resort turning River Rock Casino into Caesars Republic Sonoma County.